Grisou13/travel-log-app/docs/screens.md

 Navigation here is a bit weird because you are re-routed to a route with no background.

 That is due to the link used and that routing should've been better thought through for this part.

+Nota: you can notice an `edit infos` button, this toggels a form that allows you to update and change the title/description/startDate/pictureUrl of your place

 # 3.2 Place list